sheebans/ss-Gooru-FE/docs/feature-flags.md

 Useful to always show or hide feedback per question, this takes priority over assessment settings when provided, the default value is undefined

 ## `collections.player.allowProfileNavigation`
-Useful to allow or not the profile navigation in the cards
+Useful to allow or not the profile navigation at the resource cards

+## `collections.player.showProfileInformation`
+Useful to show or not the profile information at the resource cards